| |

 Photo courtesy of Destination Dieppe Monton

-Day 3 — History, Art & Wine
+Day 3 — History, Art & Hidden Gems

 Avenir Centre is Moncton's hub for sports and concerts.